mcaledonensis/magic-key/README.md

 You can also document commands to lint the code or run tests.
 These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
 Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

 ## Authors and acknowledgment
-This project is maintained by [Round Table Game community](https://roundtable.game), an unincorporated association of: an anonymous Delaware company (registered to conduct business in California) and an anonymous AI Safety nonprofit organization, as well, registered in California.
+This project is maintained by [Round Table Game community](https://roundtable.game), an unincorporated association of: an anonymous AI Safety nonprofit organization registered in California and an anonymous Delaware company (as well, registered to conduct business in California).

 So far, the major contributors to this project prefer to remain anonymous and act as Merlinus Caledonensis.